InspiryThemes/realhomes-docs/docs/add-property.md

 # Add Property

+This section explains how to add a new property in the RealHomes theme using the backend dashboard interface.
+You’ll be guided through each field group, from basic info to advanced settings like tours, gallery, and more.

 To add a new property, go to **Dashboard → Easy Real Estate → New Property**

 ### **Add _Property Title_ and _Property Description_**